php-dev-br/laravel-doc-pt-br/validation.md

 <a name="quick-customizing-the-error-messages"></a>

-#### Customizing the Error Messages
+#### Customizing The Error Messages

 Laravel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
-If your application does not have a `lang` directory, you may instruct Laravel to create it using the `lang:publish` Artisan command.

-Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
+Within this file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

-In addition, you may copy this file to another language directory to translate the messages for your application's language.
+In addition, you may copy this file to another translation language directory to translate the messages for your application's language.
 To learn more about Laravel localization, check out the complete [localization documentation](localization.md).

-> [!WARNING]
-> By default, the Laravel application skeleton does not include the `lang`
-> directory.
-If you would like to customize Laravel's language files, you may
-> publish them via the `lang:publish` Artisan command.

 <a name="quick-xhr-requests-and-validation"></a>

-#### XHR Requests and Validation
+#### XHR Requests & Validation

 In this example, we used a traditional form to send data to the application.
 However, many applications receive XHR requests from a JavaScript powered